Amon Carter Museum of American Art: 1998–2001 expansion

+2019 expansion

 In the summer of 2019, the museum building was closed for a renovation of the building and the galleries.
 The Boston-based architecture firm Schwartz/Silver Architects oversaw the renovations; unlike the 1977 and 2001 closures, there was little alteration to the museum building's structure.
 Instead, the museum redesigned parts of the interior arranging its collection display thematically rather than chronologically.
 The renovation expanded the display area by the installation of movable, modular walls.
 The gallery spaces, which had previously been carpeted, were replaced with American white oak hardwood floors.
 Following Johnson's original vision for expansive natural lighting, new LED and skylights were installed in the galleries.
 The installation of an automatic shading system enabled the display of artworks in the lobby.
 The Texas sculptor James Surls's Seven and Seven Flower and Justin Favela's Puente Nuevo were among the first large scale artworks displayed in the downstairs hallway connecting the 1961 building with the 2001 expansion as part of the redesign.